phil88530/Simple-Email-Subscription/readme.txt

 3. what plugin looks like in widget demo3.png

 == Changelog ==
+= 1.4 =
+* Further bug fix for404 issues when My blog is installed in a subdirectory of webroot
+* Ensures unsubscription widget not show up after user unsubscrbe

 = 1.3 =
 * Fixing bug of wordpress under different repository of site and results 404(Using home_url() instead of get_site_url())